 Texans coach Kubiak collapses, taken to hospital

-Kubiak hunched over and dropped to his knees at the 24-yard line and was immediately surrounded by medical personnel.
-He was lifted off the field on a stretcher and taken by cart to the ambulance.
+Kubiak hunched over and dropped to his knees at the 24-yard line and was carried off the field on a stretcher.

 The Texans didn’t reveal what was wrong with Kubiak, but did say he didn’t have a heart attack.
 The team said the 52-year-old coach, a former NFL quarterback who calls the team’s plays, was conscious and was with his family as he was taken to the hospital.